FISH / new pets

 - Run the tank’s filter and hood light for 24 hours, then check the water temperature and adjust the heater if necessary.

-- Bring your algae eaters home right away after you buy them.
+- Bring your algae eater home right away.

 - Next, use a net to transfer the algae eaters into your aquarium.
-Try not to bring too much of their old water with them.
+Try not to transfer too much of the old water into the tank.

-- Add only three algae eaters at a time to make sure the filter can handle all the new action in the neighborhood.
+- Add no more than 3 algae eaters at a time to make sure the filter can handle all the new action in the neighborhood.

 - The chemical balance in your aquarium will change with every new fish you introduce, so check the tank’s pH, ammonia, nitrite and nitrate levels regularly.